 10. The Experience Economy

 Apple Stores, Disney, LEGO, Starbucks.
 Do these names conjure up images of mere goods and services, or do they evoke something more–something visceral?
 Welcome to the Experience Economy, where businesses must form unique connections to secure their customers’ affections – and ensure their economic vitality.
-This seminal book on experience innovation by Joe Pine and Jim Gilmore explores how savvy companies excel by offering compelling experiences for their customers, resulting not only in increased customer allegiance but also in a more profitable bottom line.
+This seminal book on customer experience innovation by Joe Pine and Jim Gilmore explores how savvy companies excel by offering compelling experiences for their customers, resulting not only in increased customer allegiance but also in a more profitable bottom line.

 Length: 368 pages